devtut/generate/docs/python/call-python-from-c.md

 ---
-metaTitle: Call Python from C#
+metaTitle: "Call Python from C#"
-description: Python script to be called by C# application, C# code calling Python script
+description: "Python script to be called by C# application, C# code calling Python script"
 ---

 # Call Python from C#